Home/Blog Center/Baby

 Electric steam sterilizers are a lifesaver if you want something hands-off.
 They use high-temperature steam to sterilise bottles, nipples, and even breast pump parts, and many finish in about 5–10 minutes, depending on the model.

 The big plus is the ease.
 No pot to watch, less chance of overheating, and steam reaches into small corners more evenly.
 Some options also go beyond basic sterilising.
-For example, the eufy Bottle Washer S1 Pro combines washing, 100°C steam sterilising, and fast drying in one unit, with space for a full day’s bottle parts in one load.
+For example, eufy Bottle Washer S1 Pro runs washing, 212°F steam sterilization, and drying in one closed cycle, with optional sterile storage for up to 72 hours so clean gear stays protected instead of sitting out on a rack.

 With Microwave Sterilizers